 Attorneys in the firm have for many years held senior leadership positions in many local and regional non-profit, public-interest and legal organizations, as well as educational, cultural and art institutions, including:

 Washington Institute for Near East Policy: advances a balanced and realistic understanding of American interests in the Middle East and promotes the policies that secure them.
-David Schwarz currently serves as a Trustee.
+Dick Borow serves on the board of directors.